derek-palmer/backup-github-to-s3/README.md

-# Backup to S3 Action
+# Github Backup to S3 Action

 This action backs up GitHub repositories to an Amazon S3 bucket.